 (b) any facilities of a department of the Public Service or of a State agency or instrumentality.

-(2) An arrangement under subsection (1) is to be made between the commission and the Minister concerned, and on such terms and conditions as they agree with the Minister for Public Sector Management 2.
+(2) An arrangement under subsection (1) is to be made between the commission and the Minister concerned, and on such terms and conditions as they agree with the Public Sector Commissioner.

+[Section 29 amended: No. 39 of 2010 s.
+89.]

 30. Secrecy

 (1) A person to whom this section applies must not, either directly or indirectly, except in the performance of a function under or in connection with this or any other Act —